Security-Onion-Solutions/securityonion-docs/firewall.rst

 Internet Communication
 ~~~~~~~~~~~~~~~~~~~~~~

-When configuring network firewalls for Internet-connected deployments (non-airgap), you'll want to ensure that nodes can connect outbound to the following:
+When configuring network firewalls for Internet-connected deployments (non-:ref:`airgap`), you'll want to ensure that the deployment can connect outbound to the following:

 - repo.securityonion.net (CentOS Updates)
 - raw.githubusercontent.com (Security Onion public key)